A turbulent history, and impressive fortress, beautiful gardens...

 There is a lot to explore, with explanatory signs in every area.
 Or you can just sit and relax, taking in the atmosphere.

-Don't forge to go down in the prison and discover the underground tunnels
+Don't forget to go down in the prison and discover the underground tunnels.

-You can also climb a little bit (although not as much as in Tantallon Castle), to discover the upper levels.
+You can also climb a little bit (although not as much as in Tantallon Castle), to discover the upper levels and get new perspectives.